 Google Ads offers an automated bid strategy that automatically sets bids to help you get as many conversions as possible within your budget: Target CPA bidding.
-To use Target CPA, you set a target cost-per-acquisition (CPA) that is then used to automatically optimize bids for all campaigns and ad groups using your bid strategy.
+To use Target CPA, you set a target cost-per-action (CPA) that is then used to automatically optimize bids for all campaigns and ad groups using your bid strategy.

 To give you more control over your Target CPA bid strategy, you can set an ad group target CPA that overrides the target CPA of the overall bid strategy.
 This article shows you how to set an ad group target CPA.